On September 17, 1920, in Canton, Ohio the National Football League (originally known as the American Professional Football Association) was born.

-At that time a semi-pro football player worked a regular job through the week, practiced with his team one or two evenings, and picked up a little extra income by playing football on weekends.
+At that time a semi-pro football player worked a regular job throughout the week, practiced with his team one or two evenings, and picked up a little extra income by playing football on weekends.
 It was not unusual for a team to pay one or two outstanding football players for their help in just one game against a rival team.

 The Ohio and western Pennsylvania region led the nation in the move to having all salaried players on semi-pro teams.

-Sports historians have written previously about the Ohio professional teams that dominated in this era; Canton, Massillon and Akron.
+Sports historians have written previously about the Ohio professional teams that dominated in this era; Canton, Massillon, and Akron.
 However, there was also a team in southwestern Ohio that was equally as successful on the football field and played just as important a role in the development of professional football in America.